whyscience/mearmpiooo/README.md

 ### Test with only servos

-I strongly recommend to confirm if servo settings are correct with your MeArm Pi.
+I strongly recommend you to confirm if servo settings are correct with your MeArm Pi.

 Run app.py with the arms of MeArmPi removed from servos.
 You can see that servos move to the right direction.